 The fans used in the majority of the sub-systems are part of the HVAC Sub-System.
 The return air fan can be used as the smoke spill fan if the return air fan satisfies the requirement for the smoke spill fan: In the case of fire, the return air damper is closed so that there will be no smoke recirculated back into the building, the supply air damper on the fire floor will be closed, and the return air damper is open so that smoke can be extracted out from the fire floor.
 On the other floors, the supply air dampers are open and the return air dampers are closed such that these floors will have a higher pressure than that of the fire floor.
 The smoke spill fan will be turned on, and the external air damper will be open, thus smoke are extracted out of the building.
 This operation is tabulated in Table 1.
 A typical component layout of the sub-system where the plant room is above the spaces being served is shown in Figure 5.
-When the plant room is below the spaces being served, the smoke spill damper will be in difference will have little impact on the reliability analysis.
+When the plant room is below the spaces being served, the smoke spill damper will be in different operation modes, typically being open when there is no fire and closed when there is a fire.
+This difference will have little impact on the reliability analysis.
 For the purpose of this study, the plant room above the spaces being served is considered.